shivendradb/Amazon-Clone-React-JS/README.md

 ### Step - 1

-Download the zip file from the above "Code" option \
+Download the zip file from the above "Code" option, \
-or \
+ or, \
-Clone this repository by running the command "git clone [https://github.com/shivendradb/Amazon-clone-ReactJS.git](https://github.com/shivendradb/Amazon-clone-ReactJS.git)" on the command prompt on your machine. \
+Clone this repository by running the command "git clone https://github.com/shivendradb/Amazon-clone-ReactJS.git" on the command prompt on your machine. \
 Now, open the project directory using "cd Amazon-clone-ReactJS" command.

 ### Step - 2